cherrytwist/cherrytwist/docs/state-machines.md

 The Innovation Flow functionality is at the heart of the platform, guiding users on their journey.
 It is very basic, with the actual capability offered to users being not more than surfacing up the curent state.

 However there is very strong pull to finally fully implement the vision:
-* Supporting customers working through a defined set of states on challenges with their community
+* Supporting customers working through a defined set of states onSubspaces with their community
 * Supporting methodologies such as TheoryU, Doughnut Economics, Digicampus Pipeline etc

 Note: for the full implementation of InnovationFlows there is also substantial work required in terms of associating Callouts and actions with States, that is outside the scope of this technical note.